August 13, 2020, Public Charge Rule Update

 This is likely not the end of the public charge rule as the government can appeal Daniels’ decision.
 With changing immigration laws and regulations, it is important to have an experienced immigration attorney that can help you navigate the process.

-At our firm, our highly experienced immigration attorneys are well versed in both employment-based and family-based immigration and are always up to date to the last immigration changes.
+VisaNation Law Group’s highly experienced immigration attorneys are well versed in both employment-based and family-based immigration and are always up to date to the last immigration changes.
 With our expertise in the field, we will help you avoid the common immigration pitfalls.
-To schedule a consultation with one of our immigration lawyers today, you can simply fill out this contact form.
+To schedule a consultation with a VisaNation Law Group immigration lawyer today, you can simply fill out this contact form.